-Call for Papers: Inaugural Symposium on Vehicle Security and Privacy
+Call for Papers: Symposium on Vehicle Security and Privacy

 Submission Guidelines for Lightning Talks

-Please submit your Lightning Talk title and abstract (200 words or less) for full consideration via the Lightning Talk submission form below by February 3, 2023.
+Please submit your Lightning Talk title and abstract (200 words or less) for full consideration via the Lightning Talk submission form by following the link below by 11 January 2024.
 Lightning Talk abstracts will be published on the symposium website.